CrunchyData/pgCompare/README.md

 - target-user:  Database username.

 # Data Compare
-Confero stores a hash representation of primary key columns and other table columns, reducing row size and storage demands.
+pgCompare stores a hash representation of primary key columns and other table columns, reducing row size and storage demands.
 The utility optimizes network traffic and speeds up the process by using hash functions when comparing similar platforms.

 ## Hash Options
 By default, the data is normalized and the hash performed by the Java code.
 For supported platforms (Oracle 12.1 or higher and Postgres 11 or higher), the program will leverage database functions to perform the hash.
-Allowing the database to perform the hash does increase CPU load on the hosting server, but reduces network traffic, increases speed, and reduces memory requirements of Confero.
+Allowing the database to perform the hash does increase CPU load on the hosting server, but reduces network traffic, increases speed, and reduces memory requirements of pgCompare.

 ## Processes
 Each comparison involves at least three threads: one for the observer and two for the source and target loader processes.
 By specifying a mod_column in the dc_tables and increasing parallel_degree, the number of threads can be increased to speed up comparison.
 Tuning between batch sizes, commit rates, and parallel degree is essential for optimal performance.